-César Manrique found the site of the old disused quarry (el antiguo rofero) and mill (el molino) in Guatiza in the seventies and although work began in 1976, the Jardín de Cactus (Cactus Garden) wasn’t inaugurated until much later in 1990, this would be César’s last project in Lanzarote before his untimely death in 1992.
+César Manrique found the site of the old disused quarry (el antiguo rofero) and mill (el molino) in Guatiza in the seventies and although work began in 1976, the Jardín de Cactus, the Cactus Gardens, wasn’t inaugurated until much later in 1990, this would be César’s last project in Lanzarote before his untimely death in 1992.

 You know you’ve arrived at the Jardín de Cactus when you pull off the road through Guatiza and park in the shadow of the awesome cactus sculpture.
 The metal gates have been forged into spikey cactus’s and its impossible to glimpse past the “taro” (shepherds style hut) at the entrance to see what lies beyond.

 As you follow the curves of the entrance and around the wall with the cactus window in the centre be prepared for your first glimpse of the labyrinth of gardens.
-Manrique retained the basic circular structure of the quarry and created chunky layered steps around the circumference.
+Manrique retained the basic circular structure of the quarry and created chunky layered steps around the circumference of the cactus gardens.

 The gardens are very sheltered from the wind as they’re set down in a hole in ground, which protects the many varied species of cactus planted here from around the world.